 If the family is responsible for supplying the stove and/or refrigerator, OHCD will allow the stove and refrigerator to be placed in the unit after the unit has met all other HQS requirements.
 The required appliances must be in place before the HAP contract is executed by OHCD.
 OHCD will execute the HAP contract based upon a certification from the family that the appliances have been installed and are working.
 A confirmatory inspection will be scheduled within 30 days of HAP contract approval.

 8-II.C.
-ANNUAL/BIENNIAL HQS INSPECTIONS [24 CFR 982.405; and 982.406; PIH Notice 2016-5]
+PERIODIC HQS INSPECTIONS [24 CFR 982.405(b) and Notice PIH 2016-05]